dell/csm-docs/content/docs/upgradation/drivers/unity.md

 You can upgrade the CSI Driver for Dell EMC Unity using Helm or Dell CSI Operator.

-**Note:** While upgrading the driver via helm or operator, controllerCount variable in myvalues.yaml must be at most one less than the number of worker nodes.

 ### Using Helm

+**Note:** While upgrading the driver via helm, controllerCount variable in myvalues.yaml can be at most one less than the number of worker nodes.

 Preparing myvalues.yaml is the same as explained in install section.